snwh/moka-icon-theme/README.md

  * ruby
  * python3

-To render a new icon, run the "render-pngs.py" script.
+To render new icons from their source SVG files, run the "render-pngs.py" script.

     ./render-pngs.py

-This will read the SVGs in the "src" directories, and render the respective icons (provided there are changes).
+This script will look in the source directories and render the respective icons (provided there are changes).

-To render symbolic icons, run:
+Likewise, to render symbolic icons, run:

     ./render-symbolic.rb